Yianni-Mitropoulos/nullword/README.txt

     tar xvf NullWord.tar.gz

-  This will create a folder containing the files NullWord.c and Makefile.
+  This will create a folder containing the files nullword.c and Makefile.

 4. Build and install NullWord:

-  Open a terminal in the folder that contains NullWord.c and Makefile, then run:

-    make

-  After the build completes, install NullWord for all users with:
+  Install NullWord for all users with:

     sudo make install